The WSF-CES Writing Lab: A World Society Foundation and Council for European Studies Collaboration

-Dr. Sérgio Luiz Cruz Aguilar, São Paulo State University, São Paulo, Brazil; “European Union Military Operations: Navigating Through Ambition, Reality, and Fiction”
+Dr. Sérgio Luiz Cruz Aguilar, São Paulo State University, São Paulo, Brazil; “European Union Military Operations: Adapting to security (dis)order”

 Dr. Toyin Oluwaremilekun Oluwaniyi, Redeemer’s University, Ede, Nigeria; “Europe-Based Multinational Oil Corporations, Environmental Governance, and Conflict in Nigeria’s Oil Rich Niger Delta”

-Dr. Mare Ushkovska, Independent Researcher, Macedonia; “Beyond Populism: Explaining the Importance of Sovereignty in the Visegrad Group”
+Dr. Mare Ushkovska, International Balkan University (Skopje); “Beyond Populism: Social Sources of EU-Skepticism in the Visegrad Group”